ratatui/templates/async/book/src/00-structure.md

 # Structure of files

-The rust files in the `ratatui-async-template` project are organized as follows:
+The rust files in the `async-template` project are organized as follows:

 ```bash
 $ tree